Bad Faith Discharge

 Man wearing suit and glasses in black and white

-Our experienced lawyers have worked with many clients to negotiate and, where required, litigate cases involving additional damages for bad faith discharge.
+Our experienced employment lawyers have worked with many clients to negotiate and, where required, litigate cases involving additional damages for bad faith discharge.
 Our skills, experience, and reputation are widely recognized by both clients and peers, making us one of the GTA’s most recommended labour and employment law firms.

 To get clarity and control over your situation, book a consultation now.